Impact of Budget Cuts on the California Community Colleges:

 - Thirty-seven percent of students surveyed in 2011 said they enrolled in at least one distance education course because of the convenience.

-- Forty-four percent of California’s community colleges offer certificates and degrees that can be earned without stepping onto campus for classes.
+- Fifty-one percent of California’s community colleges offer certificates and degrees that can be earned without stepping onto campus for classes.
 This typically includes a combination of both online and television courses.

-- With more than 2.4 million students on 112 campuses, the California Community Colleges is the largest system of higher education in the United States.
+- With more than 2.3 million students on 112 campuses, the California Community Colleges is the largest system of higher education in the United States.
+One in every three community college students in the nation attends a California community college.

 - Most of the 112 colleges are on the semester system, but Foothill, DeAnza and Lake Tahoe community colleges are on the quarter system.